masa-finance/masa-oracle/README.md

   docker-compose logs -f masa-node
   ```

-After setting up, your node's address will be displayed, indicating it's ready to connect with other Masa nodes.
+After setting up your node, its address will be displayed, indicating it's ready to connect with other Masa nodes.
 Follow any additional configuration steps and best practices as per your use case or network requirements.

 ## Updates & Additional Information